 - Test order with different payment methods.

-Steps for building a Shopify store
+Steps to build a Shopify store

 - Architecture: categories/collections, menu, filters, search.